-Rare map / birdseye view of Istanbul, from Jansson’s monumental town book.
+Rare and striking bird’s-eye view of Istanbul, from Jansson’s important town book.

-Jansson's 8 volume Theatrum Urbium was the most comprehensive Dutch townbook of the 17th Century.
-While similar in format to Braun & Hogenberg's Civitatis Orbis Terrarum, Jansson’s was in many respects a significant improvement, both in the scope of the towns depicted and the quality of the views.
+Jansson's eight volume Theatrum Urbium was the most comprehensive Dutch town book of the seventeenth century.
+While similar in format to Braun and Hogenberg's Civitatis Orbis Terrarum, Jansson’s was in many respects a significant improvement, both in the scope of the towns depicted and the quality of the views.
 Moreover, it was perhaps the only work by Jansson which surpassed the comparable work of the Blaeu Family, whose own atlas of town views was never completed.

-In 1653 Jansson acquired the nearly 500 plates of the Civitates Orbis Terrarum from Abraham Hogenberg, of which 232 were adapted and incorporated into the town books.
-For many plates of the cities of the Netherlands, Jansson ordered new copperplates, many of which were engraved after works by his rival, Blaeu.
+In 1653 Jansson acquired the nearly 500 plates of the Civitates Orbis Terrarum from Abraham Hogenberg, of which 232 were adapted and incorporated into his own town book.
+For many plates of the cities of the Netherlands, however, Jansson ordered new copperplates.

 Jan Janssonius (also known as Johann or Jan Jansson or Janszoon) (1588-1664) was a renowned geographer and publisher of the seventeenth century, when the Dutch dominated map publishing in Europe.
 Born in Arnhem, Jan was first exposed to the trade via his father, who was also a bookseller and publisher.
 In 1612, Jan married the daughter of Jodocus Hondius, who was also a prominent mapmaker and seller.
 Jonssonius’ first maps date from 1616.